pulongma/Computer-Model-Emulation-with-High-Dimensional-Functional-Output-in-Large-Scale-Observing-System-Unc/README.md

 https://doi.org/10.1080/00401706.2021.1895890

 # General description
- This routine shows the entire pipelines to implement the NNGP-based emulator in combination with the active subspace approach for dimension reduction.
+ This file shows the entire pipelines to implement the NNGP-based emulator in combination with the active subspace approach for dimension reduction.
- The details of the methods can be found in the paper titled "Computer Model Emulation with High-Dimensional Functional Output in Large-Scale Observing System Uncertainty Experiments" by the authors.
+ The details of the methods can be found in the paper titled "Computer Model Emulation with High-Dimensional Functional Output in Large-Scale Observing System Uncertainty Experiments" by  Ma et al. Technometrics (2021) (DOI:10.1080/00401706.2021.1895890).

 # Instructions for the overall picture
 The entire codes have three parts.